Email threading and how to change your threading mode

 Step 3

-Navigate to the Threading mode setting and choose between the options listed.
+Navigate to the Threading mode setting and choose from the on-screen options.

 Step 4